| (previously known as Agrotis incongrua) Blackened Moth OENOCHROMINAE, GEOMETRIDAE GEOMETROIDEA, | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moths of this species have dark grey forewings each with several faint jagged transverse lines.
 Each hindwing is off-white with a dark band along most of the margin containing a pale undulating submarginal line.
 The wingspan is about 3 cms.

-Th species occurs in
+Th species has been found in

 Further reading :